scornejob/gpuvmem/README.md

--V --blockSizeV       Block Size for Visibilities (Needs to be pow of 2) -i  --input           The name of the input file of visibilities(SQLite) -o  --output          The name of the output file of residual visibilities(SQLite) -O  --output_image    The name of the output image FITS file -I  --inputdat        The name of the input file of parameters -m  --modin           mod_in_0 FITS file
+-V --blockSizeV       Block Size for Visibilities (Needs to be pow of 2) -i  --input           The name of the input file of visibilities(SQLite) -o  --output          The name of the output file of residual visibilities(SQLite) -O  --output-image    The name of the output image FITS file -I  --inputdat        The name of the input file of parameters -m  --modin           mod_in_0 FITS file
 -b  --beam            beam_0 FITS file